Textadept 12.6 Manual

 Tab Bar

-The GUI version of Textadept has a tab bar that displays all of Textadept’s open buffers by name, though it is only visible when two or more buffers are open.
+The tab bar displays all of Textadept’s open buffers by name, though it is only visible when two or more buffers are open.
 A ‘*’ character, if present, indicates there are unsaved changes in the marked buffer.
-There is only one tab bar for the entire application, even if there are multiple split views.
-When two or more views are open, the state of the tab bar applies only to the active view, and using the tab bar to switch between files also applies only to that view.
-Right-clicking on the tab bar brings up a configurable context menu that is defined by textadept.menu.tab_context_menu.
-Tabs can be rearranged by clicking, dragging, and dropping them.
-You can toggle the visibility of the tab bar (as long as more than one buffer is open) using the “Buffer > Toggle Tab Bar” menu item.
-You can turn it off by default by setting ui.tabs.
+When two or more views are open, the active tab applies to the active view, and clicking on a tab switches to its buffer in that view.
+Right-clicking on the tab bar brings up a context menu.
+Rearrange tabs by clicking, dragging, and dropping them.
+Toggle the visibility of the tab bar (as long as more than one buffer is open) using the “Buffer > Toggle Tab Bar” menu item.
+Turn off the tab bar completely by setting ui.tabs.
 For example, in your ~/.textadept/init.lua:

 ui.tabs = false